Modafinil: Schizophrenia

 Modafinil and armodafinil were studied as a complement to antipsychotic medications in the treatment of schizophrenia.
 They showed no effect on positive symptoms or cognitive performance.
-A 2015 meta-analysis found that modafinil and armodafinil may slightly reduce negative symptoms in people with acute schizophrenia, though they do not appear useful for people with the condition who are stable, with high negative symptom scores.
+A 2015 meta-analysis found that modafinil and armodafinil may slightly reduce negative symptoms in people with acute schizophrenia, though they do not appear useful for people with stable schizophrenia who have prominent negative symptoms (such as reduced motivation or social withdrawal).
 Among medications demonstrated to be effective for reducing negative symptoms in combination with antipsychotics, modafinil, and armodafinil are among the smallest effect sizes.